pygame/pygame/doc/capi/base.rst

 .. ctype:: PySurface
 .. ctype:: PySurface_Type

-The PySurface object an abstract base class, to be used by inheriting classes and other interfaces, so it is guaranteed that surface-like objects contain a set of same attributes and methods.
+The PySurface object is an abstract base class, to be used by inheriting classes and other interfaces, so it is guaranteed that surface-like objects contain a set of same attributes and methods.

 Members
 ^^^^^^^